Stair Nosing Buyer’s Guide 2024 (with pricing table)

 • Comply with provincial health and safety regulations

 In Canada over 51,000 workers get injured annually due to fall incidents.
-This number represents about 20% of the “time-loss injuries” that were accepted by workers’ compensation boards or commissions across Canada
+This number represents about 20% of the “time-loss injuries” accepted by workers’ compensation boards or commissions across Canada.

 National Work Injury, Disease and Fatality Statistics, 2016-2018